preinagel/ratrixcam/docs/UserManual.md

 ## Overview
 The ratrixCam system is an inexpensive, bare-bones open-source hardware and software package designed to record video 24 hours a day 7 days a week for at least 1 week continuously, with the minimum possible frame drops within videos or gaps between videos.
-It currently can support up to 8 cameras streaming at 30fps, 640x480p.
+It is currently verified to support up to 8 cameras streaming at 30fps, 640x480p.
 It relies on MacMini hardware, ArduCam USB cameras, high-end USB Hubs, and high-speed, high-capacity external SSD drives.
 The code provides a minimal graphical user interface that allows the user to monitor the camera status and session statistics continuously during the run.

 ### Before the first run
 The code comes with an Apple script `cam_start.scpt` and a configuration file `config.json` (both of which we recommend you move out of the ratrixcam folder and keep on the Mac’s desktop).
 You may rename these to anything you wish.